 If your doctor thinks you have symptoms of liver or kidney disease or prior to a planned surgery

-Albumin is the most abundant protein in the blood plasma.
+Albumin is made in the liver and it is the most abundant protein in the blood plasma.
 It keeps fluid from leaking out of blood vessels; nourishes tissues; and carries hormones, vitamins, drugs, and ions like calcium throughout the body.
-Albumin is made in the liver and its concentration in the blood is sensitive to liver damage.
-The concentration of albumin in the blood drops when the liver is damaged or with a type of kidney disease called 'nephrotic syndrome if a person experiences severe inflammation in the body, or with shock.
+Albumin concentration in the blood is sensitive to liver damage.
+The concentration of albumin in the blood drops when the liver is severely damaged or with a type of kidney disease called 'nephrotic syndrome, or if a person experiences severe inflammation in the body, or with shock.
 The albumin concentration in the blood increases when a person is dehydrated.

 How is it used?